96ankur/SQL/Readme.md

     SELECT *
     FROM customers
     LIMIT 6, 3
+### JOINS
+- Joins are used to combine columns from multiple table.
 ### Inner Joins
 - We can use only join keyword as inner keyword is optional
     ```sql